 - Branch circuits: Emergency lighting circuits supply only emergency loads; identify the emergency branch at the panel.

-- Unit equipment wiring: Remote heads not integral to the unit must be wired by approved Chapter 3 wiring methods and per Article 700 routing rules.
+- Unit equipment wiring: Remote heads not integral to the unit must be wired by approved Chapter 3 methods and per Article 700 routing rules.

 - Exterior doors: It’s permitted to power an exterior exit-door remote head from the interior unit equipment serving the area just inside that door—commonly used to light exterior landings at exits.